algorithmiaio/dev-center/_pages/platform/JWT-JWKS-authentication-org-management.md

 - /basics/jwt-authentication/
 ---

+JSON Web Tokens are an open, industry standard RFC 7519 method for representing proof of secure communication between two parties.

 JWT authentication allows a user to use JWT tokens which are validated against a JWKS URL in order to execute operations on the platform.
 If configured permission tags can be extracted from the JWT token and can be used to facilitate external management of organization membership and user security roles.

 This feature is available to [Algorithmia Enterprise](/enterprise) users who have configured JWT/JWKS and organization management functionality only.
 {: .notice-enterprise}